hario90/flashcards/src/renderer/components/README.md

 ### Styling

 CSS is applied to components by applying CSS classes.
-Classes are declared in `style.css` files in component folders and are imported into components.
+Classes are declared in `style.pcss` files in component folders and are imported into components.
 Use the `classnames` library to add more than one CSS class, or to conditionally apply a CSS class to a component.